 Plus, you'll get 25% back as a statement credit on purchases of food, beverages and Wi-Fi onboard United-operated flight when you pay with your Club Card.

-This card does carry an annual fee of $525.
+This card does carry an annual fee of $0 for the first year, then $525.
 However, you can get up to $100 Global Entry or TSA PrecheckTM Fee Credit.
 In addition, you'll get a savings of up to $320 per roundtrip by getting your first and second checked bags for free!

 Now that you have some ideas for how to sell gift cards, check out ways to stack gift card purchases to save even more money!
 Keep in mind that gift card reselling has some great benefits, but also has its risks.
 Having gift cards earmarked for your purchases allows you to shop sales and coupons to save even more!
 And while you’re here on HMB, discover other ways to Save Money!